pdxsam2/temperature_fans/README.md

 # temperature_fans
-Code for temperature controlled fans using an STM32 Nucleo-board with the F446RET MCU and the STM32CubeIDE.
+Code for temperature controlled fans using an STM32 Nucleo-board with the F446RET MCU and the STM32CubeIDE(v1.3.0 which is more friendly to the MacOS).
 I will be uploading design schematics and the math to calculate the temperature from the thermistor soon.
 I recommend following this video for understanding the integer to temperature conversion for those interested: https://www.youtube.com/watch?v=k4fzrTtSoNk&list=WL&index=3&t=292s

+Note: The IDE currently has issues with linking an existing project to a workspace.
+It is probably best to build a project based on the provided .ioc file and then copy main.c

 # Materials
 - STM32 F446RET Nucleo-board